AdobeDocs/experience-manager-64.en/help/release-notes/sp-release-notes.md

 ### Known Issues {#known-issues}

 * After installing AEM 6.4 Service Pack 6, you may see multiple entries for `Apache Commons Codec` in the `system/console` bundles.
-To resolve this, execute the following command:
+To resolve this execute the following command:

   `sh removing-commons.codec-1.11.0.sh <host> <port> <username> <password>`

-  For example:

-  `sh removing-commons.codec-1.11.0.sh or1010050214114 4502 admin admin`

   The command retains the latest version (greater than 1.11.0) of `Apache Commons Codec` and removes other entries.

-  > [!Note]
-  >
-  > Ensure that the username and password provided in the command must be of the user who installed the service pack.

 * The following errors and warnings may occur during installation of AEM 6.4.6.0 and can be safely ignored as they do not impact your AEM instance: